beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 ### Ternary Operator

-C also includes the _ternary operator_[i[?:]T].
+C also includes the _ternary operator_[i[`?:` ternary operator]].
 This is an expression whose value depends on the result of a conditional embedded in it.

 ``` {.c}
 // If x > 10, add 17 to y.
 Otherwise add 37 to y.